 - Check the Preserve log box in order for the data to be saved if you change pages.

 - Via the web page, click the tracked CTA.

-- Via the Headers tab, click the highlighted link.
+- In the Headers tab, go to the Request Payload section.

-- Unfold the chevrons until you see the name of the CTA and the ID of the related test.
+- Unfold the “h” chevron and the following chevrons until you see the name of the CTA and the ID of the related test.

-If click tracking wasn't deposited correctly, nothing will appear in the console when you click the CTA button.
+If click tracking wasn't deposited correctly, the hit related to click tracking will not appear in the console when you click the CTA button.
 This can be due to a bad choice of selector during click tracking configuration in the variation editor.

 In a redirect test

 Click tracking works differently in the case of a redirect test because the page isn’t displayed in the variation editor.

 To implement a Click tracking in a redirect test, refer to Measuring the number of clicks on an element (Track clicks) in a Redirect test.

 To QA test the click trackings of a redirect test, follow the same steps as for a standard A/B test.